Engaged journalism Insight

 This is just a teaser – you’ll be able to read more about exactly what we built in Blaenau Ffestiniog later in the year, but I’m available right now if you’re interested in figuring out together how you can be ahead of the curve rather than behind it.

-If that’s a conversation you’d like to have, I’m opening up a limited number of consultancy spaces to discuss future collaborations, with the hope that together we can untangle those logical fallacies and make journalism make sense!
+I’m opening up a limited number of consultancy spaces to discuss potential working collaborations, with the hope that together we can untangle those logical fallacies and make journalism make sense.

 I’d love to hear from you at: shirish@monnowmedia.com